-One question we hear often from people is, "Why do I need control solution?
-That is outdated technology."
-On the contrary, most meters on the market today do either come with or recommend control solution, including 11 other meters we purchased to compare against our meter for accuracy.
-And, there is a really good reason why it is still around.
+On the contrary, most blood glucose meters on the market today do either come with or recommend glucose control solution, including 11 other glucose meters we purchased to compare against our meter for accuracy.
+And, there is a really good reason why it is still used for glucose meters.

 What Is Control Solution

 Control solution is a glucose solution that manufacturers produce with a set amount of glucose.
-They calibrate the control solution with the meter so you can only use control solution with its own brand of meter, just like test strips.
-To be clear, the control solution does NOT calibrate the meter.
+They calibrate the control solution with the meter so you can only use control solution with its own brand of meter, just like blood glucose test strips.
+Control solution testing does NOT calibrate the meter.
 It checks the accuracy of the test strips for the meter.
 There are usually 2-3 different levels of control solution.
-Each has a different concentration of glucose, allowing the user to check for test accuracy at low, normal and high glucose levels for any given batch of test strips.
+Each has a different concentration of glucose, allowing you to check for test result accuracy at low, normal and high glucose levels for any given batch of test strips.
 You do not need to use all three to verify that your test strips are working.
 One is usually sufficient.
 Why waste three test strips out of every vial of test strips?

 Testing Your Test Strips

-All test strips have a plastic or paper base with very thin metal or carbon overlay and an enzyme.
-The blood or solution runs up the strip and mixes with the enzyme.
-The meter passes an electric charge through it and the resistance is what determines your blood sugar.
 The enzyme on the strip is very sensitive to heat, cold, moisture and direct sunlight.
-Performing a control test and comparing your result to the range on the side of a newly opened container of test strips tells you whether the batch will work correctly.
-Statistical analysis has shown that if one strip from a bottle is good then all the strips are good and conversely if one is bad then they're all likely bad.
+Performing a test and comparing your control solution result to the range on the side of a newly opened container of test strips tells you whether the batch will work correctly.
+Statistical analysis has shown that if one strip from a bottle is good then all the strips are good, and conversely, if one is bad then they're likely all bad.
 So, if your test strips were damaged by environmental factors during shipping, you will know instantly that results will be inaccurate and you need a new batch.
-You should perform a control test the first time you open a bottle of strips and whenever you get a result that doesn't seem right.
+You should perform a control test the first time you open a new vial of strips and whenever you get a result that doesn't seem right.
 If you get a result that's outside the range, perform another control test right away.

 What To Do If Control Solution Is Out of Range

-The FDA only requires a meter’s result to be within 15% of the laboratory value 95% of the time.
-It's always possible to get an outlier reading with any meter that you use.
-If your control test is outside the range twice then call your provider and give them the lot # of your bottle of test strips.
-They should exchange the test strips for you at no cost.
+The FDA requires a blood glucose meter’s result to be within 15% of the laboratory blood sample value 95% of the time.
+It's always possible to get an outlier reading with any old or new meter that you use.
+If your control test is outside the range twice then call your test strip provider and give the lot # printed on your bottle of test strips.
+Just as we do, they should exchange the test strips for you at no cost.

-At Diathrive we send you control solution with every order so you can always have the peace of mind that your test strips are working correctly and giving you accurate results.
+Diathrive sends you control solution so you can always have the peace of mind that your test strips are working correctly and giving you accurate results.
 We want to make sure that if you ever get a strange result late on a Friday or Saturday night you have the tools to know whether your test strips are the problem, making your personal health care and diabetes management just a little bit easier.